todofixthis/filters/docs/filters_list.rst

 ---------------
 Complex filters are used to apply other filters to collections of values.

-These filters are covered in more detail in :doc:`/complex_filters`.

 :py:class:`filters.FilterMapper`
    Applies filters to an incoming mapping (e.g., ``dict``).